Steven-Grevera/ENC4265/manual.md

 Look When Using Compass: As you traverse your generated corridor, you may run across an item called a compass.
 [Read more on that here](#anchor1).
 If this option is disabled, then you cannot move and look at the compass at the same time.
 Having this enabled allows you to do so.
 This is for people who may find this as a distraction.

 Return To Base Immediately After Results: If this option is set to on, then upon completing a level, you will be sent back to the “hub” of the game.
-See more on this here: **(Link to hub section later)**
+[See more on this here](#anchor2)

 Vision Shake From Walking: This option will determine if your vision shakes from walking or not.
 For immersive experiences, this should be turned on.
 For those with motion sickness or who dislike this visual effect, keeping it off will ensure this does not occur.